PPanwar29/ML_Prediction_Project/README.md

 # ML_Prediction_Project
-This are my Ml prediction models projects
+This are my Ml prediction models projects.
+It has code in .py and html format with dataset